Crank Yankers: Spinoff

 In 2011, there was a pilot for a traditionally-animated spinoff called The Birchums featuring Dick Birchum as the main character.
 He was redesigned to look younger and had a mustache.
-The pilot was made for FOX, but was not picked up as a series.
+The pilot was made for Fox, but was not picked up as a series.
+The series now retitled as Mr. Birchum was released on the conservative website The Daily Wire's streaming service DailyWire+ on May 12, 2024.

 Notable performers

 The voices of the characters have been provided by:

 Chief artists working for the show include: